Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

+## PostScript

-1. Project Overview and Initial Steps
+#### 1. Project Overview and Initial Steps

 The PostScript language is a stack-based, dynamically-typed language for page description, so your project will need two primary components:

 1. Interpreter: Parses and processes PostScript commands.
 2. Rasterizer: Transforms vector descriptions and text into a pixel-based representation.

 Before coding, familiarize yourself with the PostScript language's fundamentals, particularly its graphics model, operators, and coordinate system.
 Next, set up a minimal project structure that allows easy expansion.

-2. Project Structure and File Organization
+#### 2. Project Structure and File Organization

 Here's a high-level view of how you could organize your project files: